lorenzo-rovigatti/comp_bio_notes/all_atom.md

 ## More on force fields

 Modern force fields contain tens, hundreds or even more parameters, depending on what they have been designed to model.
 The value of every single parameter has been optimised to reproduce some target quantity, either generated with higher-fidelity numerical methods, or measured experimentally, or a mixture of both.
-However, no force field is perfect, as each FF has its own advantaged and disadvantages.
+However, no force field is perfect, as each FF has its own advantages and disadvantages.

 The force field should be chosen carefully, based on the problem at hand.
 For proteins and nucleic acids, common FFs are [AMBER](https://ambermd.org/AmberModels.php) and [CHARMM](https://mackerell.umaryland.edu/charmm_ff.shtml), but there are other possibilities.
 Note that it is often necessary to simulate molecules or functional groups that are not supported by the specific FF we wish to use.
 In this case, it is possible to use multiple force fields, provided the two FFs are compatible, *i.e.* someone has parametrised the "cross interactions" between the atoms or molecules modelled with distinct force fields.
 As a golden rule, you should **never** mix parameters from different force fields.

 In general, you should always follow the advice and good-practices given in the documentation of the FF(s) you are using, unless you **really** know what you are doing.
 For instance, the CHARMM force field recommends to use the TIP3P model for water rather than more sophisticated and realistic ones, since it has been parametrised using that particular model.
-Using another model can, in principle, be made to work, but would also make your results somehow questionable, which is **not** what you want from a scientific point of view.
+Using another model can, in principle, be made to work, but would also make your results somewhat questionable, which is usually not what you if you are doing science.

 ## GROMACS